Medical marijuana: Legal

 - Transporting cannabis across the Canadian border for any purpose

-History of legalization
+History of marijuana legalization in Canada

 The trial of an epileptic man who was arrested for growing marijuana to treat his epilepsy opened the door to legal medical marijuana in Canada.
 Under the ruling in R. v.
 Parker, people with a medical need had the right to possess marijuana for medical purposes.
 This led the Canadian government to pass the Marihuana Medical Access Regulations which since 2001 has allowed people to lawfully use and possess dried marijuana flower marijuana for medical purposes.